Lagrangian mechanics: Electromagnetism

 A test particle is a particle whose mass and charge are assumed to be so small that its effect on external system is insignificant.
 It is often a hypothetical simplified point particle with no properties other than mass and charge.
 Real particles like electrons and up quarks are more complex and have additional terms in their Lagrangians.
+Not only can the fields form non conservative potentials, these potentials can also be velocity dependent.

 The Lagrangian for a charged particle with electrical charge q, interacting with an electromagnetic field, is the prototypical example of a velocity-dependent potential.
 The electric scalar potential ϕ = ϕ(r, t) and magnetic vector potential A = A(r, t) are defined from the electric field E = E(r, t) and magnetic field B = B(r, t) as follows: